anassabbou/JobFlow/JobTrackerMobile/README.md

 ## Key Components

 ### AuthContext
-Manages user authentication state and provides login/logout functionality.
+Manages user authentication state using Firebase Auth with real-time listeners.

+### Firebase Services
+- **firebaseAuthService**: Handles authentication with Firebase Auth
+- **firebaseJobApplicationService**: Manages job applications in Firestore with real-time updates
 ### JobApplicationCard
 Displays individual job application information with actions for edit/delete.

 ### StatsOverview
 Shows statistics about job applications (total, applied, interviews, etc.).

-### ApiService
-Handles all API communication with the web app backend.

 ## Development Notes

-- The app currently uses mock data for development
+- The app uses Firebase for authentication and data storage
-- AsyncStorage is used for local data persistence
+- Real-time listeners provide automatic updates
+- Firebase handles offline scenarios and data caching
 - The UI follows iOS/Android design guidelines
 - All components are fully typed with TypeScript
+- Data is automatically synchronized with the web app

 ## Building for Production